-The Youth Garden will enjoy its sixth gardening season in 2017.
-The produce from 2015 and 2016 was a bumper crop.
+The Youth Garden will enjoy its seventh gardening season in 2018.
+The produce grown in the youth garden produces a huge crop.
 Did you know that the Youth Garden shared over 700 pounds of vegetables and herbs with the Cornerstone Soup Kitchen in Rockville in one year?
-Our youth stewards also sold produce and flowers at the Tolland Farmer's Market on the Tolland Green last year.
-The fund raising events help to keep the Youth Program going.
+Our youth stewards also sold produce and flowers at the Tolland Farmer's Market on the Tolland Green in prior years.
+The fund raising events help to keep the Youth Garden Program going.

 In addition to FUN learning programs offered to Tolland's youth, parents are welcome to join their children at the garden.
 There are workshops and demonstrations throughout the growing season.
 There are opportunities to volunteer by helping to weed the gardens or assist with the summer program.
 You can even hold your child's birthday party at the Youth Garden!
 Please contact Sandie Benjamin at firstname.lastname@example.org for more details.